giga-sec/gigaSec-Tech-Notes/3. Notes/What is a Module in Metasploit.md

 ---
 Modules in Metasploit are
-- small components within the Metasploit framework
+- small components within the Metasploit framework, [[Metasploit Versions - Pro vs Framework]]
 - built to perform a specific task,
     -> such as
     -> exploiting a vulnerability,